corefan/xenko-docs/en/manual/graphics/textures/streaming.md

 When streaming is enabled on a texture, Xenko only loads it when it's rendered in the scene.

+There's no loading priority for textures.
+For example, Xenko doesn't load textures based on distance.
+Instead, Xenko loads them all in sequence.

 If mipmaps are enabled in the [texture properties](index.md), when the texture is needed at runtime, Xenko loads the lowest-quality version of the texture, then upscales it based on the distance from the camera.
 The gif below shows this process happening in slow motion; in most situations on most hardware, streaming happens much more quickly.

 ![Texture loading](media/loading-texture.gif)